This test is to aid in the diagnosis of Lactose Malabsorption.

 Additional Info

-Indications and Usage: The intended use of this device is for the collection of human breath samples to aid in the diagnosis of Lactose Malabsorption.
+Indications and Usage: The intended use of this device is for the collection of human breath samples to aid in the diagnosis of lactose malabsorption.

 Contraindications: Patients with a known lactose allergy should not take this test.
 Patients with a low galactose diet should discuss with their healthcare provider prior to taking this test.
 Patients with diabetes should not use this test due to the amount of absorbable sugar and fasting required.
 Patients should discuss with their healthcare provider prior to ingesting the substrate.

-Substrate Warning: The substrate is provided “as is” and CDI makes no representations or warranties whatsoever, express or implied, including without limitation any implied warranty of merchantability or fitness for a particular purpose.
+* The substrate is provided “as is” and CDI makes no representations or warranties whatsoever, express or implied, including without limitation any implied warranty of merchantability or fitness for a particular purpose.
 Patients should consult with their healthcare provider before ingesting this substrate.

 Get your free eBook on breath testing and COVID-19's impact on functional GI diagnostic plans.